 Day old bread and a variety of other foods donated by local merchants available daily at the main office location during normal business hours and at the Solid Rock on weekends.

 Free samples and recipes for nutritious meals provided monthly in coordination with the UW-Extension Office.

-Donated clothing and household items available to clients free of charge including professional career clothing for new jobs or job interviews.
+Donated clothing and household items available to clients free of charge.
 This is located at the main office location during normal business hours.

 72 Hour Care – Douglas, Ashland, Bayfield Counties

 *Provides food and shelter to homeless individuals and families for up to 72 hours.

 Provides affordable non-subsidized rental units at a “capped rent” lower than the fair market rent.
 Tenants must meet income guidelines.

 Provides individuals and families with shelter and other extensive supportive services.

 Solid Rock Safe Haven – Located in Superior.
 (Douglas County)